-Jesse Lytle is entering his third season as an assistant coach for the Haverford College women's squash team in 2017-18.
+Jesse Lytle is entering his fourth season as an assistant coach for the Haverford College women's squash team in 2018-19.

 In 2015-16, the Haverford Women’s Squash team took home the Chafee Award.
 The honor was bestowed upon the Fords because the team demonstrated the qualities of sportsmanship, teamwork, character, and improvement.